Fall 2022 orientation activities:

-- Foster student community and collaboration among students of the first year class, and to students in upper classes.
+- Foster community and collaboration among students of the incoming cohort and with senior students.

-In addition to boot camp, new graduate students should also attend the Bioinformatics & Systems Biology Exchange, and various campus-wide orientations:
+In addition to boot camp, new graduate students should also attend various campus-wide orientations:

 - New Graduate Student Orientation (mandatory for all new graduate students)